fireteam99/CS211-Midterm-I-Studyguide/CS211-Final-StudyGuide.md

 ### Big and Little-Endian
 Large data types consist of multiple bytes so you have to split them up to store them.
 Lets consider a large number like `AB10CD2F`.
 Big Endian stores the most significant byte at the smallest address `AB 10 CD 2F`.
 Little Endian stores the least significant byte at the smallest address `2F CD 10 AB`.
 Most network standards are big-endian and some file formats have byte-order marks.
 ### Encoding Data
 We can encode things by using bits.
 For example a playing card has 4 suits, and 13 ranks.
-We can simply use one byte where 4 bits represent the rank 2 two bits represent the suit.
+We can simply use one byte - where 4 bits represent the rank and 2 two bits which represent the suit.
 ### Negative Integers
 In writing we denote negative numbers with a negative sign `-`.
 We can designate a bit to be the signed like `4 = 0100` and `-4 = 1100` but this results in two zero values which is inconvenient for arithmetic `0 = 0000` and `-0 = 1000`.
 ### 1s' Complement
 We can find -x by simply negating the bits of x. `001 = 1` `110 = -1`
 However, there are still two zeros and is inconvenient for arithmetic.
 ### 2s' Complement
 We can make the most significant bit negative so that to find -x we simply negate the bits in x and add 1.
 This gets rid of the extra zero problem but there in an extra minimum value.
-Adding, subtracting, and multiplying works without changes and is now used on most computers.
-Remember that 0 signifies positive and 1 signifies negative. `100 = -4` `101 = -3` `110 = -2` `111 = -1` `000 = 0` `001 = 1` `010 = 2` `011 = 3`
+Adding, subtracting, and multiplying works without changes so it is used on most computers.
+Remember that in the first bit, 0 signifies positive and 1 signifies negative. `100 = -4` `101 = -3` `110 = -2` `111 = -1` `000 = 0` `001 = 1` `010 = 2` `011 = 3`
 ### Range of 2s' Complement
 For unsigned integers, k bits you can represent 2^k values.
 If they are natural numbers the range is `0 through 2^k-1`.
 However for 2s' complement the minimum value of x for k bits is `-2^(k-1)` and the maximum value is `2^(k-1) - 1`.
-This is because we add one to the negated value.
+This is because we add one to a two's complement number.
 ### 2'z Complement Addition & Subtraction
 Addition is the same as unsigned binary addition but subtration requires us to invert the subtrahend and add.
 We also ignore the carries.
 ### Multiplication